shainamishra/finalmessage/README.md

 - Use A & D to move forward and back
 - Use W & S to climb up ladders
 - Use space to switch between characters
-- Click on an object to interact with it
+- Use Left click to strike/bark
+- Use Right click to grab objects